ibexa/documentation-developer/docs/guide/twig_functions_reference.md

 #### Description

 `ez_render()` is a Twig helper that renders the indicated Content item.
-It is rendered by default using the `embed` view.
+It is rendered by default with the `embed` view.

 The helper automatically selects and uses either [`ez_render_content()`](#ez_render_content) or [`ez_render_location()`](#ez_render_location) depending on the provided parameter.